Introduction

 • Compute genome completeness with BUSCO.

-• Compute sequence quality and k-mer completeness with the FastK/MerquryFK suite of tools.
+• Compute sequence quality and k-mer completeness with the FastK/MerquryFK suite of tools, using the alternative haplotype.

 • Compute the percentage of HiC primary mappings with samtools flagstat.